Curator & Advisor

 "We are known as a people with chutzpah.
 Our art must be the same" - Reuven Ruvi Rivlin, President of Israel - November 18, 2018

-Since 2004, Mr. Refael has contributed articles to numerous art catalogues published in Israel and abroad, and has curated in leading venues such as the Tel Aviv Museum of Art, as well as many galleries and non-for-profit institutions and universities in Israel, Germany, China and the USA.
+Since 2004, Mr. Refael has contributed essays to numerous art catalogues published in Israel and abroad, and has curated in leading venues such as the Tel Aviv Museum of Art; The Jerusalem Biennale; Charlie James Gallery, Los Angeles; as well as many other galleries and non-for-profit institutions and universities in Israel, Germany, China and the USA.

-Mr. Refael has served as lead curator and director of a commercial art gallery in Tel Aviv; lectured at The Hebrew University in Jerusalem and Minshar Art College in Tel Aviv; and guest-lectured and curated in several art institutions and academies in Israel and the USA, including: The Tel Aviv Museum of Art, Tel Aviv; The University of Southern California (USC), American Jewish University, and Los Angeles Hebrew High School in Los Angeles; California Lutheran University, Thousand Oaks; University of La Verne, La Verne; and Mt.
+Mr. Refael has served as lead curator and director of a commercial art gallery in Tel Aviv; lectured at The Hebrew University in Jerusalem and Minshar Art College in Tel Aviv; and guest-lectured and curated in several art institutions and academies in Israel and the USA, including: The Tel Aviv Museum of Art, Tel Aviv; The University of Southern California (USC); University of California (UCLA); American Jewish University, Los Angeles, CA; Los Angeles Hebrew High School, Los Angeles; California Lutheran University, Thousand Oaks; University of La Verne, La Verne; and Mt.
 San Jacinto College, San Jacinto.